ANALYSIS-As pandemic prolongs easing, BOJ warms to idea of wider band for yield target

 When the BOJ last widened the band in 2018, 10-year yields crept up to 0.16% that year before slumping to near -0.3% in 2019.

-"The BOJ's decision will be based on the need to keep yields around 0%, and the cost of doing so such as distoring market functions," said a source familiar with the bank's thinking.
+"The BOJ's decision will be based on the need to keep yields around 0%, and the cost of doing so such as distorting market functions," said a source familiar with the bank's thinking.

 MARKETS DOUBT EFFECT